 Our monthly gatherings give participants an opportunity to informally chat about a dedicated topic that relates to their work as academic art museum professionals and the mission of their institutions.

-In this Coffee Gathering Nicola Lees (Director and Curator of 80WSE at Steinhardt School at New York University), will discuss the role artists have played as self-organizers, as either curators or presenters of their own art and art by others.
-She will also discuss the ways artists have unlearned, dis-invented, and deliberately misunderstood how works of art are circulated and displayed within institutional practice.
+In this Coffee Gathering Nicola Lees (Director and Curator of 80WSE at Steinhardt School at New York University), discusses the role artists have played as self-organizers, as either curators or presenters of their own art and art by others.
+She also discusses the ways artists have unlearned, dis-invented, and deliberately misunderstood how works of art are circulated and displayed within institutional practice.

 In this Coffee Gathering Amber Inwood (Museum Education Specialist for the Barry Art Museum at Old Dominion University) shared her experience developing a pilot training program for gallery educators, which focused on diversity, equity, and inclusion.

 "We are also very fortunate to have a design space that is very relatable and inclusive.
 The Barry Art Museums’ exhibition spaces are designed under the premise of the slow art movement.
 Essentially, the slow art movement is a design principle, but also a museum principle, in which the objects are placed within the space according to how they relate to one another.
 It is visitor centric.
 The number one goal is that any visitor coming into the space has an emotional connection...I had a five-year-old little boy come in here and say to me that he felt like he was in a box of crayons." - Amber Inwood

 "Digital art is more like liquid.
 One of the great advantages of it is that through connection it can flow into anyone's device, so it has an amazing ability to spread wider and farther out." - C.J.
 Yeh